Zth--/melichallenge/README.md

 I decided not to include it here because this document is getting large enough, but you can ask me.

 Right now the stats measure won't be accurate for more than one instance.
-It can be easily fixed by "updating" the stats by adding a background job that updates the stats based on the DB records.
+It can be easily fixed by "updating" the stats by adding a background job that updates the stats based on the DB records every one second or so.

 ## Docker